Ketorolac ophthalmic Disease Interactions

 - "Product Information.
 Lodine (etodolac)."
 Wyeth-Ayerst Laboratories, Philadelphia, PA.

-Ophthalmic NSAIDs (Includes ketorolac ophthalmic) ↔ platelet inhibition
+Ophthalmic NSAIDs (applies to ketorolac ophthalmic) platelet inhibition

 Moderate Potential Hazard, Low plausibility.
-Applies to: Coagulation Defect, Thrombocytopathy, Thrombocytopenia, Bleeding, Vitamin K Deficiency
+Applicable conditions: Coagulation Defect, Thrombocytopathy, Thrombocytopenia, Bleeding, Vitamin K Deficiency

 Topically applied nonsteroidal anti-inflammatory drugs (NSAIDs) are systemically absorbed, with the potential for producing rare but clinically significant systemic effects.
 NSAIDs have been shown to reversibly inhibit platelet adhesion and aggregation and may slightly prolong bleeding time in healthy individuals.
 These effects may be more pronounced in patients with underlying hemostatic abnormalities.
 Thrombocytopenia has also been reported rarely during NSAID use.
 Therapy with ocular NSAIDs should be administered cautiously in patients with significant active bleeding or a hemorrhagic diathesis, including hemostatic and/or coagulation defects associated with hemophilia, vitamin K deficiency, hypoprothrombinemia, thrombocytopenia, thrombocytopathy, or severe hepatic impairment.